The-ACM-UMD/Webscraper-Workshop/README.md

 if you used git enter the workshop directory with: `cd Webscraper-Workshop`

-if you downloaded the zip enter the directory with: `cd Webscraper-Workshop\Webscraper-Workshop-main`
+if you downloaded the zip enter the directory with: `cd Webscraper-Workshop\Webscraper-Workshop-main` or `cd Webscraper-Workshop-main`

 Then run: `pip install -r requirements.txt`